Planning a trip to the beef capital of the country? Don’t miss all the great things to do in Kobe, Japan.

 - Opening hours: 5 PM – 12 AM.
 Live performances at 6:50 PM, 8 PM, 9 PM and 10:20 PM.

 - Price: 1,140 yen cover charge which includes up to four live performances.

 15) Or Check Out The Jazz Festival

 The annual Kobe Jazz Street Festival was started in 1981 and is held every autumn in October.

 Historically, Kobe was a routine stop for ships and ocean liners so the city was the perfect place for jazz to flourish.
 Duke Ellinton and Louis Armstrong even visited during the post-war jazz boom!

 The festival commences with a parade down Kitanozaka Dori with non-stop events and fun held over two days.

 Don’t miss the beautiful Hyogo Museum of Art if you are a fan of modern art.
 Located on the waterfront, the museum was built as part of the Earthquake recovery and is the largest of its kind in Western Japan.

 Throughout the year, you can find various exhibitions of prints, paintings, sculptures and other artwork by Japanese and international artists.

-- Admission: 510 yen (permanent exhibition), admission fee varies for special exhibitions.
+- Price: 510 yen (permanent exhibition), admission fee varies for special exhibitions.